John Thomas Moss

 John Thomas Moss (March 4, 1839 – April 11, 1880) was an American frontiersman, prospector, and miner, who discovered several new mining districts in what is now Arizona and Nevada.
 After living with and learning the languages of many of the tribes in the area, he was a go between and peacemaker between American miners and local Native Americans, in the Southwestern United States.

 Early life

-John T. Moss was born in Utica, New York on March 4, 1839.
-He moved west with his family to Mitchel County, Iowa.
-In 1857, he left his family and traveled west for two years.
-During this time he trapped, and rode for the Pony Express.
-He became acquainted with and lived with the Paiute of Utah and the Hopi, Yavapai, Mohave and Pima of Arizona.
+John "Johnny" Thomas Moss was born in Utica, Oneida County, New York on March 4, 1839, to Nathaniel William Moss (1815–1878) and Margaret Cardwell Moss (1815–1887).
+In 1857–1859, he left his family and traveled west where he trapped and rode for the Pony Express.
+In the 1860 U.S. Census, he was listed as working on his father's farm in Jenkins, Mitchell County, Iowa.
+He soon returned west, and became acquainted with and lived with the Paiute of Utah and the Hopi, Yavapai, Mohave and Pima of Arizona.
 He scouted for a short time for the Army at Fort Mohave, and claimed that in April 1861, he had floated alone down the Colorado River on a raft from Lee's Ferry through the Grand Canyon to Fort Mohave.
 But there were no witnesses to confirm this claim.